 - Delete the phishing email.

-Responded to a Phishing Email?
+Responded to a phishing or spam email?

+Replying to phishing emails always results in your password being stolen.
 If you believe you responded to a phishing email, follow the steps below to resecure your Duquesne accounts.

 Step 1: Secure Your MultiPass Account